 1. Introduction

 Wheat is one of the most important cereal in the world.
 In India, wheat is the second most important staple cultivated food after rice and is consumed by nearly 65% of the Indian population and ranks first in dietary shares in northern India represented by Gangetic plains (Aher et al., 2022).
 Presently, wheat accounts for 96.64 MT.
 The productivity of the wheat depends upon a number of factors like crop establishment techniques, weed management, irrigation, cultural practices, fertilizer management, and others.
-Amongst these factors, the hidden war with crops starts with weeds, and it caused up to 90% breakdown of the crop.
+Amongst these factors, the hidden war with crops starts with weeds, and it caused up to 90% breakdown of the crop (Dotaniya et al., 2020; Khandagle et al., 2019a; Yashona et al., 2020).
 According to world estimates, about 50% of losses in crop yield are due to different abiotic stresses under changing climatic conditions.
 The current weed problem has been aggravated due to the cultivation of high-yielding dwarf varieties, the use of high doses of fertilizers, frequent irrigation, and an increase in cropping intensity.
 But the growth in production has led to India now being the world’s second largest producer of wheat.
-However, the concept of organic farming has been gaining momentum with the use of different manures, as the liquid organic manures can help to maintain optimum crop yield by maintaining the fertility status.
-The integrated use of inorganic fertilizers with the liquid organic manures (cow urine) can help to maintain optimum crop yield by maintaining the fertility status of the soil.
+However, the concept of organic farming has been gaining momentum with the use of different manures, as the liquid organic manures can help to maintain optimum crop yield by maintaining the fertility status (Mandale et a., 2019; Khandagle et al., 2019b; Aher et al., 2019; Mandale et al., 2018).
+The integrated use of inorganic fertilizers with the liquid organic manures (cow urine) can help to maintain optimum crop yield by maintaining the fertility status of the soil (Dotaniya et al., 2022).
 Cow urine contains 95% water, 2.5% urea, and 2.5% minerals, salts, hormones, and enzymes.
 It also contains essential minerals like iron, calcium, phosphorus, carbonic acid, potash, nitrogen, ammonia, manganese, sulphur, phosphates and potassium, urea, uric acid, amino acids, enzymes, cytokinin, lactose etc [1].
 Research shows that only 20% of nitrogenous materials consumed by cattle are absorbed, and 80% are excreted in urine and dung.
 The beneficial effect of cow urine application has been reported on several crops, such as mustard [2, 3, 4], maize [5], sweet corn [6], and on vegetables/fruit, such as watermelon [7] and lablab bean [8].
 Considering these facts, the present study was carried out with the objective of finding out the effect of irrigation schedules and cow urine spray on the density and dry biomass of Vicia sativa and the growth attributes of wheat.

 2. Materials and Methods